-6. The employer shall have discretion to determine which specific out-service courses within each category are authorized for attendance by a given Fire Fighter.
-Consideration shall include the fire service needs of the facility, when and where the course is scheduled to occur, the availability of funds designated for Fire Fighter training and the preference of the Fire Fighter.
-Upon a successful completion of a course authorized in advance, the employer shall reimburse the Fire Fighter for 100% of the cost for course-required books and tuition of job related courses, and 50% of the cost for course-required books and tuition of career related courses.
-For purposes of this section, job related courses are courses which provide useful job related knowledge, while career related courses are attend authorized courses without loss of compensation when otherwise scheduled for work.
+6. The employer shall have discretion to determine which specific out-service courses within each category are authorized for attendance by a given Fire Fighter or Fire Fighter/Security Officer.
+Consideration shall include the fire service needs of the facility, when and where the course is scheduled to occur, the availability of funds designated for Fire Fighter or Fire Fighter/Security Officer.
+Upon a successful completion of a course authorized in advance, the employer shall reimburse the Fire Fighter for one hundred percent (100%) of the cost for course-required books and tuition of job related courses, and fifty percent (50%) of the cost for course-required books and tuition of career related courses.
+For purposes of this section, job related courses are courses which are for career development.
+Further, the Fire Fighters or Fire Fighter/Security Officer may attend authorized courses without loss of compensation when otherwise scheduled for work.

+130

+BU 7

+01-03

-7. The above curriculum is not intended to preclude Fire Fighters from requesting or the employer from requiring attendance at courses required for maintenance of special certificates or licenses that are required by the employer for the job of Fire Fighter.
+7. The above curriculum is not intended to preclude Fire Fighters or Fire Fighter/Security Officer from requesting or the employer from requiring attendance at courses required for maintenance of special certificates or licenses that are required by the employer for the job of Fire Fighter or Fire Fighter/Security Officer.

+C. For Unit 7 firefighter/security officers, the following shall be provided:

+1. Penal Code 832 Level III minimum.